Holmeswww/terminal_c1_gt/scripts/README.md

 These guides assume that your working directory is the root of this repository.

+The one with the ihgest elo ended up being `algo_strategy_wang5.py` even though it didn't include all of our desired features

 #### Creating your algo

 Once you have selected one of the supported algo languages within this repository, such as `python-algo`